zengchai/Dapps/README.md

 Install the necessary dependencies for each part of the project:

 In the server directory:
    cd server
    npm install

 In the ethereum directory:
    cd ethereum
    npm install

 In the client directory:
    cd client
    npm install

 To Start the backend server:
    cd server
    node app.js

-Start the local Ethereum development network:
+Start the local Ethereum development network: cd ethereum npx hardhat node

-shell
-Copy code
-cd ethereum
-npx hardhat node

 Deploy the smart contract to the local network: cd ethereum npx hardhat run scripts/deploy.js --network hardhat

 Start the frontend:
    cd client
    npm start

 Install the MetaMask extension for your browser if you haven't already.
 Once installed, add the custom network with the following details: